ashleym2/ashleym2.github.io/index.md

-## I am an aspiring Bioengineer a the University of Illinois at Urbana-Champaign
+## I Am An Aspiring Bioengineer At The University Of Illinois At Urbana-Champaign

 My specific academic interests include systems biology and drug delivery.